 SureShotFoto.com Ayron Jones and the Way Concert 5Stage Dive!!! -photo © SureShotFoto.com

 I'm going to review, rate and give my comments and opinions on some kind of media, instrument or device.
 What people must understand, is that critics that universalize their reviews as gospel are always wrong 100 percent of the time.
 What the populace likes or dislikes is extremely subjective.
-There is no right or wrong answer to if some sort art is good or not.
+There is no right or wrong answers as to if some piece of art is good or not.
 There just isn't.
 With that said critics are always wrong.
 What they should in fact say is something like, "If you're like me then...." or "If you have similar tastes to me then....."
 So I'll use either of the previous quotations and begin my review.

 SureShotFoto.com Ayron Jones and the Way Concert 6This looks to be a solemn moment in the show. -photo © SureShotFoto.com

 This particular night was again, "Ayron Jones and the Way's" album release party for the new album "Dream."
 It was a coming out party of sorts and come out he truly did.
 I downloaded the album as soon as I was able to.
 I remember thinking to myself, "Where did this kid get these blues chops?
 Wow!"
 This young bluesman sings and plays with such substance and the soul of much older more experienced artist.

 At only 8 tracks, at first glance the album could seem infinitesimal, especially by today's mass consumption standards.
 Let me tell you, nothing could be farther from the truth.
 This is an album that you can listen to from front to back easily.
 This can't be said for a great many of the albums released these days.
 Of course some of the tracks resonate more than other but overall this is an extremely solid opening salvo for this young artist.

 Here is my list of stand out tracks on this album:

 Support Independent Artists by clicking on the image and ordering the album below: